stoker88/td-php-test/README.md

 # The Task

-Your task is to create a simple API application using Lumen.
+Your task is to create a simple API application using the Lumen Framework.
 The API should have a single endpoint, but should be written with future endpoints in mind.

 The endpoint you must implement should do as follows: